vaterlaus/django_cassandra_backend/README.txt

 - complex queries with Q nodes
 - basic secondary index support.
 If the db_index attribute of a field is set to True, then the backend configures the column family to index on that field/column.
-  Currently Cassandra only really supports exact match lookups with the secondary indexes, so the support is limited.
-Range lookups are supposed to be supported in the 0.7.1 Cassandra release, so hopefully that will be available fairly soon.
+  Currently Cassandra only supports exact match queries with the secondary indexes, so the support is limited.
+Range queries on columns with secondary indexes will still be inefficient.
+- support for query update operations (and thus cascading deletes, but that's disabled by default)

 What Doesn't Work (Yet)
 =======================
 - I haven't tested all of the different field types, so there are probably